derkstample/alpha-beta-chess/README.md

 alpha-beta-chess manual:

+All pieces have been implemented, as well as a few special moves (en passe), but not others (castling).
+At the moment, the method for determining check is a bit convoluted and buggy- checkmate detector does not work and certain moves create an infinite loop, forcing a restart.
+Additionally, the AI doesn't perform as well as expected, but it still will capture pieces given the opportunity.
+Regardless, the AI could theoretically be disabled to provide a complete 2 human-player chess game.

 This chess program has been written entirely in Java.
 CLASSES 		AND 		DESCRIPTIONS:
 Chess					controller for view and model